ebu/ear-production-suite/docs/index.markdown

 		  </div>
         </li>
         <li>Restart REAPER</li>
         <li>You should see a new menu option <b>File -> Create Project from ADM file</b> now.
-If you don't see this option and you are using Windows, it might be neccesary to download and install the <a href="https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads">Visual C++ 2015 redistributable</a> ("vc_redist.x64.exe") from Microsoft.
+If you don't see this option and you are using Windows, it might be necessary to download and install the <a href="https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads">Visual C++ 2015 redistributable</a> ("vc_redist.x64.exe") from Microsoft.
         </li>
       </ol>
   </details>